The emergent dynamics of double-folded randomly branching ring polymers: DISCUSSION

-In the right column of Fig.~\ref{fig:D_Decomposition}, we show the difference $\Delta D(p_m) = D(p_m) - \left( p_m D_{\mathrm{RiAO}} + (1-p_m) D_{\mathrm{QTree}}\right)$ between the observed asymptotic CM diffusion constant and the expected value from the null model.
+between the observed asymptotic CM diffusion constant and the expected value from the null model.
 To simplify a comparison with the data shown in the panels in the left column, we do not show absolute values for $\Delta D(p_m)$ but $\Delta D(p_m)/D_{\mathrm{QTree}}$.
 If $\Delta D(p_m)$ vanishes by construction in the two limits $p_m=0$ and $p_m=1$ (i.e., a value of zero is in this case a ``true'' and not just an apparent zero), our data suggest an intriguing symmetry in how the node and the monomer dynamics combine.